gpuweb/gpuweb/design/AdapterIdentifiers.md

 Additionally, in some cases the UA may find it beneficial to return a value that is not the most accurate one that could be reported but still gives developers a reasonable reference point with a lower amount of entropy.

-Finally, it may not always be possible or practical to detemine a value for some fields (like a GPU's architecture) and in those cases returning empty string is acceptible even if the user agent would have considered the information low-entropy.
+Finally, it may not always be possible or practical to determine a value for some fields (like a GPU's architecture) and in those cases returning empty string is acceptable even if the user agent would have considered the information low-entropy.

 ### Unmasked adapter identifiers